IrfanNafiz/Project_Icarus/README.md

 Whipped up this mess back in 2020, during initial covid lockdowns.
 If you're here, sup, you're welcome for my absolutely messy code.

 I don't remmeber how and from where I got the code for this, but I remember following Brackeys and Sebastian Lague on youtube for my gamedev experiments.
-These code are most likely their codes, just 'spaghettified' and jotted together.
+These are most likely their codes, just 'spaghettified' and jotted together.

 Here are some screenshots.